coin-or/CoinUtils/README.md

 ### Using `coinbrew`

-To build CoinUtils from source, obtain the `coinbrew` script, do
+To download and build CoinUtils from source, execute the following on the command line.
 ```
 wget https://raw.githubusercontent.com/coin-or/coinbrew/master/coinbrew
 chmod u+x coinbrew